Homosexuality and Change: Is it possible?

-In our culture there is a cacophony of voices expressing radically divergent perspectives on change.
+In our culture, a cacophony of voices are expressing radically divergent perspectives on change.
 Because the media shouts the loudest, a growing number of people have adopted the view that SSA is “inborn and unchangeable.”
 After all, no one ever asked to have SSA.
-The desires come unbidden and they stubbornly persist.
+The desires come unbidden, and they stubbornly persist.
 It is never a conscious choice.
 Although direct genetic and/or physiological origins have never been scientifically proven, the spirit of the age insistently asserts that altering sexual orientation is as futile as trying to change skin color.
 It is argued that the very attempt is psychologically harmful, so California recently made it illegal for therapists to talk to teenagers about the possibility of change.

 Re-aligning the focus

 Men and women coming for ministry to Harvest USA are always surprised by how little we talk about sex.
 Seriously.
 Why?
 For us the issue is not sexual orientation; we’re not in the business of making people “straight.”
-For 30 years, our focus has always been the gospel – that God has reconciled us to himself through Christ, not counting our sins against us (see 2 Cor 5:14-21).
-God initiated a relationship with us and that relationship becomes the defining core of our identity.
-The focus on who I am is no longer on my sexual attractions, desires or tendencies (or anything else for that matter!).
-Increasingly, it’s not on me at all – my life is radically reoriented around him.
+For 30 years, our focus has always been the gospel–that God has reconciled us to himself through Christ, not counting our sins against us (see 2 Corinthians 5:14-21).
+God initiated a relationship with us, and that relationship becomes the defining core of our identity.
+The focus on who I am is no longer on my sexual attractions, desires, or tendencies (or anything else, for that matter!).
+Increasingly, it’s not on me at all–my life is radically reoriented around him.

 The Bible’s starting point